WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 * StructField - your own schema, specify the field
 * StructType - your own schema, specify the entire schema w/ StructFields

+### PySpark Schema

+So how does data types work with schemas?
+You might setup a `StructType` as your own schema, with a bunch of `StructFields`.

+	from pyspark.sql.types import StringType, StructField, StructType, BooleanType, ArrayType, IntegerType, DateType, TimestampType

+    schema = StructType([  # StructType is a data type for a collection of StructFields StructField(name='my_field', dataType=IntegerType(), nullable=False, metadata={'master': 'a_field'}),
+				StructField(name='another_field', dataType=StringType(), nullable=False, metadata={'master': 'b_field'})
+	])

+Be aware that for different connectors, e.g. JDBC, the defaults might not be what you're expecting.
+For example, a StructField with `dataType=StringType()` might have a default of `text` instead of a `varchar`.
+You can change these settings, but will have to modify your jdbc connection config and then enter in a maxlength into your field's metadata.

 ### How are data types used?

 Say you make a user defined function, you can specify a returned field type.